-The State of Florida has approved an increase in education funding of over 6% for the FEFP program for the fiscal year 2006-2007.
-In addition, the capital outlay allocation is expected to increase significantly due to a legislative action.
-Student enrollment is expected to increase to 500 students.
-Both factors were considered in preparing the School's budget for fiscal year 2006-2007.
+The State of Florida has approved an increase in education funding of approximately 8% for the FEFP program for the fiscal year 2007-2008.
+However, it is possible that this increase could be reduced significantly pending a special legislative session.
+Capital outlay revenue is expected to remain approximately the same as the prior year.
+Student enrollment is expected to remain at 500.
+These factors were considered in preparing the School's budget for fiscal year 2007-2008.